 Research Associate, DAMTP

-Dr Si Chen is a Research Associate at the Department of Applied Mathematics and Theoretical Physics and a David MacKay Research Associate at Darwin College and Cambridge Zero.
+Dr Si Chen is a Research Associate at the Department of Applied Mathematics and Theoretical Physics.
+In 2022, he was also a Darwin College Cambridge Zero David MacKay Research Associate.

 His current work focuses on developing a mathematical model for the interaction between kelp and its physical and biogeochemical environment.
 The project aims to quantify the potential for carbon dioxide removal (CDR) and sequestration through ocean reforestation.